This essay consists of two parts:

 Comparison with John Paul II’s Catechism of the Catholic Church

-We may start by asking: to which version of the new catechism should we turn?
-The versions initially published in 1992, or those revised in 1997?
-While this question may be facetious, there is a more serious question to be asked regarding recent changes.
-Should someone turn to the older version, which teaches that the death penalty is morally licit; or rather to the version changed by Francis which teaches that “the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person”?
+These questions may be a little facetious, but there is a serious question to be asked regarding recent changes.
+The pre-2018 version teaches that the death penalty is morally licit, while the 2018 version teaches that “the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person.”

 Further, none of this even considers that John Paul II’s catechism is the catechism of Vatican II par excellence.
 Its opening paragraphs express its intentions: